Catalytic converter 101

 - Hedged prices

-Hedging is the strategic process of locking in a precious metal market price so that even if the market moves, you’ll still receive payment based on that hedged price.
-It eliminates the risk of adverse market developments affecting your return on investment.
+Hedging is the strategic process of locking in a precious metal current price so that even if the market changes, you’ll still receive payment based on that market price.
+It eliminates the risk that adverse market developments affect your return on investment.

-You can hedge at different stages during the recycling process, but not all processors work the same.
-At PMR, you can hedge before the end of your contract or after, depending on the tolling options you choose.
-We also offer unique hedging opportunities that allow you to lock in the prices of one, two, or all three metals, partially or fully.
+You can hedge at different stages during the recycling process.
+At PMR, you can hedge before the end of your contract or after, depending on your tolling options, and hedge the prices of one, two, or all three metals, partially or fully.

 For more toll-refining information, visit our Resource Center.